 Moroccan Arrested at Canada Border

-SEATTLE (AP) _ A Moroccan man was detained after crossing into the United States from Canada and was ordered held Friday as a material witness, but federal officials were tight-lipped about what he might know.
+SEATTLE (AP) _ A Moroccan man detained after crossing into the United States from Canada was being held as a material witness, but federal officials were tight-lipped about what he might know.

-Federal officials, who were treating the case with an unusual level of secrecy, would not say what alerted them to the man, Youssef Karroum, or in which case he would be a material witness.
+Federal officials, who were treating the case with an unusual level of secrecy, would not say what alerted them to Karroum, or in which case he would be a material witness.

 Malkin and other authorities would not say whether there was a connection between Karroum and Ahmed Ressam, an Algerian who was stopped last month in Port Angeles after crossing into the country from Canada with explosives in his car.